 Goal A Expand trade opportunities and support communities that sustain agriculture.
-Goal B Protect the public and regulate agricultural industries.
+Goal B Protect industry and the public through regulation of agricultural industries.

 Goal C Provide funding and assistance for food and nutrition programs.
 Goal D Provide indirect administration support to all agency programs.